bibbox/bibbox-documentation/docs/dev_v4_start.md

 The Backend Code can be grouped the backend code regarding:<br>
 * api: Code implementing the Flask API calls it uses code defined in
     * the Bibbox Folder: Implements the file Handling and data I/O providing the neccesary JSON Data  to the API calls.
+* celeryconfig files and tasks
+* models contains the DB implementations for the database
+    * services implements the SQL-Alchemy services consuming the models
+* static features Api spec files in different formats
+* util features constants and globals in a single script

 /opt/bibbox/sys-bibbox/backend/<br>
 ├── app<br>
+* Part I: Main Code influencing Front end behaviour
 │   ├── api<br>
 │   │   ├── activity.py<br>
 │   │   ├── apps.py<br>